Trump administration moves to block Chinese airlines from US

 The four airlines affected by the order are Air China, China Eastern Airlines, China Southern Airlines and Xiamen Airlines.

 United and Delta announced last month that they hoped to resume flights to China in June, as air travel has recovered slightly since mid-April.
-American's schedule shows flights resuming in October; it has not announced any plans to restart service sooner.
+American Airlines' schedule shows flights resuming in October; it has not announced any plans to restart service sooner.

-Chicago-based United, Atlanta-based Delta and Fort Worth, Texas-based American did not immediately comment on the Transportation Department order.
+“We support and appreciate the U.S. government’s actions to enforce our rights and ensure fairness," Delta spokeswoman Lisa Hanna said.

+United Airlines spokesman Frank Benenati said, “We look forward to resuming passenger service between the United States and China when the regulatory environment allows us to do so."